• Home

 In a note on Monday, BofA changed its forecast and predicted the Fed will raise rates by a quarter point three times this year, lifting the benchmark rate to 4.25%–4.5% from the current 3.5%–3.75% range.

 The bank’s previous base case was for rates to remain steady through the year.
-But last week’s Federal Open Market Committee meeting, where half of policymakers predicted rate hikes, as well as new Fed Chairman Kevin Warsh’s surprisingly hawkish remarks prompted analysts to change their view.
+But last week’s Federal Open Market Committee meeting, where half of policymakers predicted rate hikes, as well as new Fed Chairman Kevin Warsh’s surprisingly hawkish remarks, prompted analysts to change their view.

 The Fed kept rates on hold last week, and BofA sees it doing the same next month.
-Then the first increase should come in September, the bank predicted, followed by another in October and December, reversing the last cut made last year, when the central bank lowered the federal fund by 0.25 percentage points on Dec.
+Then the first increase should come in September, the bank predicted, followed by another in October and December, reversing the last cut made last year, when the central bank lowered the federal funds rate by 0.25 percentage points on Dec.
 10, 2025.

 Since then, the economic landscape changed dramatically.
 In the fall, the Fed cut rates as job data weakened while anticipating President Donald Trump’s tariffs would only have short-term impact on inflation.
 But the labor market strengthened this year, and Trump’s Iran war sent oil prices soaring.